PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #2 - Clone Repository to Lab IDE

-- Clone the repo and change into directory.
+- Change into `labfiles` sub-directory.
+From here, clone the repo and change into directory.
 Remaining commands will be executed from here.

 ``` bash
 cd /home/coder/project/labfiles